 The Salvation Army of Summit County

-Currently we serve meals at the Salvation Army on Maple Street, Patterson Park Community Center and Summit Lake Community Center with the outlook of adding more centers soon.
+We serve meals through the Salvation Army at our Maple Street location, Patterson Park Community Center and the Summit Lake Community Center.

-All centers are served indoors and all Covid-19 rules are enforced.
+All centers are served indoors and Covid-19 rules are enforced.

 Thank you and God bless!